 PhD student at the Institute of Political Science.

-Alexander Schilin is a PhD candidate dedicated to European politics and European integration.
+Alexander Schilin is a PhD candidate dedicated to EU politics and European integration.
 He joined the Institute of Political Science in January 2019.
-He obtained his Master’s degree at the Eberhard-Karls University of Tübingen where he studied Democracy and Governance in Europe.
-During his studies he specialised on examining the determinants and implications of Differentiated Integration in the European Union.
-In his Master’s thesis he analysed to what extent the potential consequences of the outsider status incentivised the British governments to opt into policies the EU has adopted in the Area of Freedom, Security and Justice as well as with regard to the Schengen acquis.
-From April 2017 to December 2018 he worked as a research assistant at the Jean Monnet Chair for Comparative Politics and European Integration of the Institute of Political Science in Tübingen.
+He obtained his MA degree at the Eberhard-Karls University of Tübingen where he studied Democracy and Governance in Europe.
+During his studies he researched the determinants and implications of differentiated integration in the EU.
+In his MA thesis he analysed to what extent the potential consequences of the outsider status incentivised the British governments to opt into the policies the EU has adopted in the Area of Freedom, Security and Justice as well as with regard to the Schengen acquis.
+From April 2017 to December 2018 Alexander Schilin worked as a research assistant at the Jean Monnet Chair for Comparative Politics and European Integration at the Institute of Political Science in Tübingen.

 No relevant ancillary activities